Stories

 Unfolding: How I became a Buddhist and what I did next

-An intimate account of Padmasuri's early life, which captures the flavour of the times she lived through, from being brought up in 1950s vicarages to a cloistered boarding school aged 11, She tasted bohemian living in Tuscany, trained as a nurse, travelled the overland hippie trail to Kathmandu, and went on to be a midwife in Cornwall.
+An intimate account of Padmasuri’s early life, which captures the flavour of the times she lived through, from 1950s vicarages to a bohemian living in Tuscany, training as a nurse, travelling the overland hippie trail to Kathmandu, and working as a midwife in Cornwall.
 Then she became a Buddhist.

 Available from Padmasuri, the author.
 Contact Triratna InHouse for details.